abdulhakim97/Credit_Risk_Analysis/README.md

 # Summary:
 ------------------------------------------------------
-### From what I gathered collecting and sampling the data, the precision of low-risk indiviudal was pretty good, almost all of the low-risk cusomters were marked as low-risk however high-risk credit users weren't precicise at all.
+From what I gathered collecting and sampling the data, the precision of low-risk indiviudal was pretty good, almost all of the low-risk cusomters were marked as low-risk however high-risk credit users weren't precicise at all.
 The EasyEnsembleClassifier or the ECC had the highest Balanced Accuracy Score out of all the 6 models that were used.
 I would recommend that this model by used compared to the other five because of these reasones.
+However the BRFC model also showed high accuracy rate so this ml model would also be a good alternative as well.